pablop16n/web-docs-scorer/README.md

 | 0.5 → 0   | 500 → 1000  |
 | 0            | >1000        |

-The final _numbers_score_ is the minimum value between the regular calculation and the _accumulation_score_.
+The final _numbers_score_ is the minimum of the regular calculation and the _accumulation_score_.

 ### punctuation_score

 The _punctuation_score_ is processed with `src/docscorer/scorers/PunctScorer`.
-This score is used to penalize texts with too much or too little amount of punctuation characters.
+This score is used to penalize texts with too much or too small amount of punctuation characters.
 The percentage of punctuation characters is calculed this way:

 `punctuation_characters / alphabetic_characters * 100`

-Again, this metric and its threshold are lineal and  language-dependent.
+Again, this metric and its threshold are linear and  language-dependent.
 In Spanish, for example, we give scores according to the following percentages of punctuation characters:

 | Punctuation score  | Percentage   |
 | ------------------ | ------------ |